 Seasonal (pollen) rhinitis

 Acute condition (spring, summer) – in this period the treatment is focused mainly on the elimination of external harmful wind from the nose, eyes and lungs.
 Beverage of silver wind (code 844) and Seclusion of the hermit Chang (code 114), which contains 8 Chinese herbs that release harmful wind from the surface, are always used.
 When the nose is affected, Blowing of dragon cave (007) is added, which purposefully releases the wind from the nose area,if eyes are affected more than nose, the herb mixture Fragility of wound leaf (003), which in turn eliminates hot wind from the eye area, is suitable.
-In the case of asthma problems that may accompany this pollen rhinitis, it is a good to add Moistening of the parched steppe (code 033), which, in its turn, eliminates lukewarm dry wind from the lungs or Echoes of the Himalayan thunder (code 032) in case of the cold wind attacking the lung heat.
+In the case of asthma problems that may accompany this pollen rhinitis, it is good to add Moistening of the parched steppe (code 033), which, in its turn, eliminates lukewarm dry wind from the lungs or Echoes of the Himalayan thunder (code 032) in case of the cold wind attacking the lung heat.
 Dosage is generally based on the degree of disability, i.e., according to the obligatory principle – “a big patch on the big hole”, which in our case of acute manifestations will certainly be more than a small amount of herbs… For example, in the case of a classic acute pollen rhinitis with the nose disability, Seclusion of the hermit Chang and Blowing of dragon cave are taken every 2 hours at a dose of 4-8 tablets of each simultaneously until the symptoms disappear or the condition is stabilized, then taken at a dose of 3×2-4 tablets daily each during the season.
 At this stage of the disease it is also important to help the body with food.
-At this time, mainly sweets, cow milk and dairy products are not recommended, while foods such as soy, millet, wild mint (it is good to drink fresh mint tea), lovage, caraway, anise, coriander, chives, horsetail, horsetail, further for those who like exotic – chrysanthemum flowers, magnolia flowers, mulberry leaves, burdock seeds, monkshood, Alpine lovage, sumac, tamarisk, hogweed leaves, etc. are recommended – all these foods eliminate harmful surface wind from the body.
+At this time, mainly sweets, cow milk and dairy products are not recommended, while foods such as soy, millet, wild mint (it is good to drink fresh mint tea), lovage, caraway, aniseed, coriander, chives, horsetail, and for those who like something exotic – chrysanthemum flowers, magnolia flowers, mulberry leaves, burdock seeds, monkshood, Alpine lovage, sumac, tamarisk, hogweed leaves, etc., are recommended – all these foods eliminate harmful surface wind from the body.

 Perennial allergic rhinitis